victoriang555/amazon-price-hack/README.md

 ## Description
 Predict the price of certain Amazon products before they hit the market.
 This project involves predictive analytics and first degree linear regression.
-This is the second project of my 5 Metis data science bootcamp projects.
+This is the second project of my five Metis data science bootcamp projects.

 ## Usage
 ```bash